-The MongoDB Manual contains comprehensive documentation on the MongoDB document-oriented database management system.
+The MongoDB Manual contains comprehensive documentation on MongoDB.
 This page describes the manual’s licensing, editions, and versions, and describes how to make a change request and how to contribute to the manual.

 In addition to the MongoDB Manual, you can also access this content in the following editions: